 In This Together

 This would present a challenge.
 What will we eat when we travel?
 Are restaurants safe?
 Will they be able to go to summer camp?
 There are no gluten free options for lunch at school!
 What if they hit the road after school for an away game ?
 What will they eat at our friend’s wedding celebration?
 Do I have to send food with them every time they are invited to a friend’s house?
-The answer to these questions seemed overwhelming, but I was determined to find a way, one step at a time.
+The answer to these questions seemed daunting, but I was determined to find a way, one step at a time.

 Instead of allowing a food restriction to control our lives, we would accept the challenge, make the change, and embrace it.
 The test results led to the obvious choice – we would become a gluten free family.
 We were in this together.
 Grace would no longer be in this alone.
 She was relieved to have someone with her on the ride.
 This would be a family endeavor.
 A new lifestyle for all of us.